What Is The General Timeframe For An Expungement Case?

 Why Should I Hire A Criminal Defense Attorney For My Expungement Case?
 Can’t I Try To Get An Expungement On My Own?

 You absolutely can try to get an expungement on your own, but it’s very different than trying to file a lawsuit on your own, or trying to represent yourself in court.
 Its ill advised to attempt this, because chances are that you don’t really know exactly what you are doing, and your chances are a lot better if you have an attorney handling it for you.
 I’ve successfully expunged dozens of arrests for my clients, but the rules can be tricky and complicated, and they are constantly changing.
-You can try to get your case expunged yourself, but like anything you are probably better off and have a better chance of succeeding if you have a professional do it for you.
+You can try to get your case expunged yourself, but like anything you are probably better off and have a better chance of succeeding if you have a professional do it for you, such as a Criminal Defense attorney in Illinois.

 Additional Information About Expungement In Illinois